GeosLearn/GeosLearn.github.io/_posts/2016-10-09-Basin-post.md

     <iframe style="width:80%; height:440px" src="//www.youtube.com/embed/W6p_5d5EvjM?rel=0" frameborder="0" scrolling="yes" allowfullscreen>
     </iframe>
   </div>
-  <p>In this lecture, we will discuss this classification and present results of
+  <p>In the first 2 lectures, we will discuss this classification and present results of
   numerical models developed within the EarthByte Group showing the formation and evolution of several types of these sedimentary basins.
+  Then we will make a quick refresh on sequence stratigraphy.
   </p>

   <table style="width:80%">